AnyBody/anybody-tutorial/The_mechanical_elements/lesson1.md

 cranks, pedals, handles, tools, sports equipment, tables, chairs, and all the other environmental objects a body may be connected to.

-In fact, An AnyBody model does not have to entail a living body.
+In fact, an AnyBody model does not have to entail a living body.
 You can easily create an AnyBody model of a machine in which no biological elements take part.